Miserlou/Helix/README.md

 ### History Syntax

 A simple syntax is provided for accessing historical inputs.
-If you a module is receiving a signal from YourModule, you can reference it as `{YourModule}`.
+If a module is receiving a signal from YourModule, you can reference it as `{YourModule}`.
 To reference the previous signal received from that module, reference it as `{YourModule.1}`, etc.

 You can render the entire input/output history as `{HISTORY}`, and your can reference the input which triggered the current node execution as `{INPUT}`.
 This syntax is likely to expand and change.